 And finally, the tank capacities this unit has are also second to none with a 3.2-gallon freshwater tank and a 5.3-gallon waste holding tank.
 As a result, you won’t have to empty this unit as much as you would other portable toilets on the market.

 Given everything mentioned above, it’s quite apparent that this particular portable unit makes the life of the person who buys it much more manageable.
 And when we think about it, isn’t that what we’re all looking for in a product such as this one?

-Things to Consider When Buying an RV Toilet
+Things to Know Before Buying an RV Toilet

 Just like with any product, there are some critical decisions and information that will determine which is the right toilet for your RV.
 And within this section, we’ll go over the things you need to understand about these products before making an informed decision about buying one.

 An RV toilet is exactly what it sounds likes like, a toilet designed to work onboard your RV.
 And before you even think about it, no you can’t install a regular household toilet in your RV.
 It just would end up being a disaster.

 See, these products use less water than your household toilets, which will save a lot more money on your water bill.
 Trust me; a regular one would end up costing you a lot of extra money that could be put towards other things.